AntonisXT/el-greco-art-explorer/README.md

 ## 🚀 Overview

-The *El Greco Art Platform* is a full-stack web application that brings the artistic legacy of **Doménikos Theotokópoulos (El Greco)** into the digital era through an interactive and educational experience.
+The **El Greco Art Explorer** is a full-stack web application built as an academic and portfolio project.
-Designed as both an **academic and portfolio-driven project**, it combines secure backend engineering, structured data management, and a modern, responsive frontend interface.
+It provides an interactive way to browse the artworks, exhibitions, and biography of **Doménikos Theotokópoulos (El Greco)**, along with a secure admin dashboard for content management.

-Visitors can explore curated artworks, exhibitions, and biographical narratives, while administrators manage all content through a secure and intuitive dashboard.
+Developed to practice full-stack architecture, backend security, clean REST API design, and modern frontend patterns, the project demonstrates real-world application structure without aiming to be a commercial platform.
 Version **2.0** introduces a complete redesign focused on **enhanced security, improved usability, and a seamless user experience** — bridging cultural heritage and modern web technology.